Bira/octopus-carnival/_drafts/hells-rebels-05-part-03.md

 Getting this signature is easy.
 The PCs just have to make a brief trip to Acisazi and politely ask the elderly druid Athannah, who already hero-worships them because of Adventure 3.
-She will sign right away, but also has a side quest for the PCs.
+She will sign right away, but also has an optional side quest for the PCs.

-Even though this mission is not necessary to get the signature, it's still kinda necessary because it has to do with stopping a "plague" of deadly whirlpools that have been popping up off the coast and sinking trade ships.
+Even though this mission is not necessary to get the signature, it's still kinda mandatory because it has to do with stopping a "plague" of deadly whirlpools that have been popping up off the coast and sinking trade ships.
 This is the sort of thing the people of Kintargo expect the Silver Ravens to solve, and if they take too long their reputation will take a hit.
 The sea elves spotted the